virtmerlin/aws-sample-lab-config/README.md

 **C**.
 Check that the Evaluation Triggered ...

   - Navigate back to this [link](https://console.aws.amazon.com/config/home?region=us-east-1#/rules/rule-details/ConfigRuleForSecurityGroupValidation) showing your ConfigRule status to verify that the _Last Successful Evalution_ has triggered again.
-It may take ~1-5 minutes to trigger, so refresh the screen to check status timestamp until it does (Or Alternaitvely you can look at the CloudWatch Log Group for the SecurityGroupComplianceCheck Lambda function)
+It may take ~1-5 minutes to trigger, so refresh the screen to check status timestamp until it does (alternatively you can look at the CloudWatch Log Group for the SecurityGroupComplianceCheck Lambda function and check it execution output)

 **D**.
 Look at the Configuration Item ...